-Thank you for requesting an Oncotype DX®Assay with Genomic Health Inc. The results should be available within 10-14 days from the date the tumor sample is received at Genomic Health.
+Thank you for requesting an Oncotype DX®Assay with Genomic Health Inc. The results should be available within 7-10 days from the date the tumor sample is received at Genomic Health.
 You will receive an email when the report is posted to your online account.
 To check on the status or place another order, please visit https://online.genomichealth.com.

 Please contact Customer Service with any additional questions.

-Domestic United States
+Corporate Headquarters

 customerservice@genomichealth.com

 866-ONCOTYPE

 (866-662-6897)